voidptrnull/CLI-Password-Generator/README.md

 The format is `password : dd/mm/yyyy hh:mm:ss` where `dd/mm/yyyy` = date and `hh:mm:ss` = time of generation.

+# Where are the hashed passwords stored ?
+(Optional Feature)
+The hashes are store in `hashed_password.txt` incase you wanted to see the hashes again.

 # Are there any password generation limitations ?

 There are no password generation limitations.
 You can generate password as long as your Computer can handle.